-For this program, DHL services are available in country.
+For this program, DHL/FedEx and other courier company services are available in country.
 Despite cheaper prices, reliance on the US Postal Service is not advised due to delays and unreliability.
 When given the option, it's always a good idea to send packages certified and with a tracking number that allows the sender to track the package.